charliecalvert/CloudNotes/Assignments/JavaScriptObjects.md

 ## Part One

-Create a **nodejs** folder called **Week02-JavaScriptObjects**.
-Inside get started by creating a single file called **work.js**.
+Create a folder called **Week01-JavaScriptObjects**.
+Inside it create a single file called **work.js**.
 In that file build a JavaScript object literal called **person** with two properties:

 * firstName
 * lastName

 Set them to _your_ first and last names.
 Write the two properties to the console with **console.log()**.

 **NOTE**: _You do not have to run this code as an Express program in a browser.
 But if you want to do things that way, I will not take off for it.
-But really, it is simpler for me if this program just stays in a single file called **work.js** that runs from the command line, plus any grunt related files._
+But really, it is simpler for me if this program just stays in a single nodejs file called **work.js** that runs from the command line, plus any grunt related files._

 Now run it: